segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter-v7.md

 Segment recommends you use a [Token Script](/docs/protocols/apis-and-extensions/typewriter/#token-script) to share an API token with your team.
 When you use a token script, you can supply your API token as an environment variable (`echo $TYPEWRITER_TOKEN`), from an `.env.` file (`source .env; echo $TYPEWRITER_TOKEN`) or using any other CLI tool for providing secrets.

-Segment also recommends you to pipe through your API Token as this will let you keep your token secret, but it also allows you to share it across your team.
+Segment also recommends you to pipe through your API Token as this allows you to keep your token secret, but it also allows you to share it across your team.